 Visit his blog here.

-Top image: Asteroid Day this year is 30th June 2019.
-Source: Lassedesignen / Adobe Stock.
+Top image: Asteroid Day is June 30th.
+Source: Lassedesignen / Adobe Stock